awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 ![\[Viewing compliance details for a MOF execution resource failure\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/state-manager-mof-detailed-status-1.png)

 The **View output** link displays the last 4,000 characters of the detailed status\.
-Systems Manager starts with the exception as the first element, and then scans back through the verbose messages and prepends as many as it can until it reaches the 4,000 character limit\.
-This process displays the log messages that were output prior to the exception being thrown, which are the most relevant messages for troubleshooting\.
+Systems Manager starts with the exception as the first element, and then scans back through the verbose messages and prepends as many as it can until it reaches the 4,000 character quota\.
+This process displays the log messages that were output before the exception was thrown, which are the most relevant messages for troubleshooting\.

 ![\[Viewing detailed output for MOF resource compliance issue\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/state-manager-mof-detailed-status-2.png)